Budapest, Hungary

 The persistence of analog practice in design is not nostalgia.
 It answers a structural need.

-Digital tools operate through clarity.
-Vectors, parameters, decisions — everything must be specified to exist.
+Revit and Rhino, or digital tools in general, operate through clarity.
+Everything must be specified to exist when building a model.
 This is not a limitation so much as a disposition: digital tools are powerful once direction has been established, but less accommodating when thought is still forming.
 They tend toward precision, control, and resolution.
 They operate best when the idea is already stabilised.

 The analog works differently.
 Multiple possibilities can coexist in a single mark without any of them being committed to.
 This tolerance for imprecision is not a deficiency — it is the condition that allows exploration to happen before ideas are required to justify themselves.
 The hand remains open to fluctuation, capable of holding ambiguity without forcing closure.